 It's a very simple concept, like question and answer.

-We then answer, and then I started determining, you know what, I'm not gonna keep giving prefaces to each show because you already know what they are.
+And then I started determining, you know what, I'm not going to keep giving prefaces to each show because you already know what they are.

-So I'm dispensing with all of this, and I'm gonna dive right into the first question.
+So I'm dispensing with all of this and I'm going to dive right into the first question.

 No more time wasting.